Ulm-IQO/qudi-core/docs/setup/installation.md

 # Installation

 ## Step 1: Create a Python 3.8 environment
-In order to install qudi as a python package and application, we strongly recommend to create an isolated Python 3.8(!) environment.
+In order to install qudi as a python package and application, we strongly recommend creating an isolated Python 3.8(!) environment.
 Qudi needs very specific package dependencies that can otherwise mess up your system Python installation.

-Another advantage of installing qudi in its own Python environment is, that you can easily deinstall qudi and all dependencies again by simply deleting this environment.
+Another advantage of installing qudi in its own Python environment is, that you can easily uninstall qudi and all dependencies again by simply deleting this environment.

 You can choose any environment name you like.
 For this guide we will choose `qudi-env` as the environment name.